Science and religion: harmony or contradiction ?

 In this sense, the deity or God was actually a kind of "institution of fulfilled desires".
 Fulfillment of human desires here can be begged, to force or "strike out" through certain incantations, magical formulas, ritual practices, sacrifices, austerities, self-torture, etc. The heavens or deities are thus allegedly "forced" to hear prayer and fulfill the demands made by the magician or priest (often on behalf of others and for money) ...
 But how does God deal with conflicting desires?
 Some theologians tend to think that " God has no other hands than ours !".

 In the spiritual sense, religion or belief represents a relationship to what transcends us and is therefore unavailable to us .
 This does not satisfy most people and they replace God with an idol - whether physical (various statues, objects, relics) or symbolic (magical formulas, prescribed prayers, rituals, membership in churches or sects).
-This is already "disposable" and the idolaters are convinced that by appropriate manipulations with these "sacraments" they will achieve their goals, or at least it will be advantageous over others ...
+This is already "disposable" and the idolaters are convinced that by appropriate manipulations with these "sacraments" they will achieve their goals, or at least favoring them of others ...

 God cannot be seen or understood, it is not possible to talk to God, let alone "represent" him (as many fraudsters often claim).
 To claim that any faith is connected with God is foolish.
 From an objective point of view, religious faith is just a desperate attempt to overcome our problems and suffering with a naive belief in miracles that are only in fairy tales ...